cosmos/cosmos-sdk/docs/architecture/adr-057-app-wiring.md

 ### Module Semantic Versioning

-When we start creating semantically versioned SDK modules that are in standalone go modules, whenever there is a state machine breaking change to a module:
+When we start creating semantically versioned SDK modules that are in standalone go modules, a state machine breaking change to a module should be handled as follows:
 - the semantic major version should be incremented, and
 - a new semantically versioned module config protobuf type should be created.